Abineshhk/SC1015-Mini---Project/README.md

 ## Conclusion

-*  All models perform similarly with its own strengths and weaknesses.
+*  All models performed similarly with its own strengths and weaknesses.
-*  Although the fit time of Neural Network is longer than that of the K-Nearest Neighbors, and its predict time is higher than that of Random Forest, time is not an important factor for our problem.
+*  Although the fit time of Neural Network is longer than that of the K-Nearest Neighbors, and its predict time is longer than that of Random Forest, time is not an important factor for our problem.
 Our priority is to minimize the number of false negatives, and ensure the highest number of people with CVD are advised to get a checkup.
 *  Thus, we conclude that Neural Network is the best model for our model.
 *  For future improvements, we can perhaps create a dataset that is more localized to the context of Singapore to obtain better prediction for the Singapore population.